weleoka/Lab2/host/Create_Test_Environment.md

 ## Step 3.
 Execute the Docker Compose Command

+If stuck, here is the hint.

+The -d puts the process in the background.
+If you don't use -d, you need to open a 2nd client to Host SSH session.

 ```bash
 # Create the Test Environment containers
 cd ~/Lab2/host
 docker-compose -f compose1.yml up -d
 ```

+How would you delete all test environment containers, in order to start over?

+If stuck, here is the hint.

 ```bash
 # Optional - if you want to delete all test environment containers, execute this
 docker rm -f mysql-test web vpn dns bugzilla
 ```

-Optional: You may wish to use a session manager, which supports multiple tabbed interfaces, such as tmux.
+Optional: If you wish to be a professional, working with Linux, it is recommended that you learn to use a session manager, which supports multiple tabbed interfaces, such as tmux.
-You can find tutorials on YouTube.
+[Here is the URL](https://gist.github.com/MohamedAlaa/2961058) to a Tmux Cheat Sheet.

+If you find a good video tutorial, please let Todd know and he'll add it to this section.

 ## Step 4.
 Verify that the Web server is Running